easolhq/easolhq.github.io/docs/theme_architecture/blocks/schema/variables/index.md

 # Variables

-Variables define the fields a Creator is able to use to customise the content and layout of a block.
+Variables define the fields a Creator can use to customise the content and layout of a block.
 Variables are defined within the blocks using YAML front matter.

 Variables consist of a `key`, which is used to access the variable within the block liquid code, and attributes which define the variable.